PowerShell/PowerShell/tools/install-powershell-readme.md

 * -interactivetesting - do a quick launch test of VSCode (only relevant when used with -includeide)
 * -skip-sudo-check - use sudo without verifying its availability (hard to accurately do on some distros)
 * -preview - installs the latest preview release of PowerShell core side-by-side with any existing production releases
-* -appimage - perform an AppImage install instead of a native install

 ## Usage